-The Carolina Piedmont Foundation, Inc.
+The USC Upstate Foundation, Inc.

-Chartered on February 27, 1973, the Carolina Piedmont Foundation, Inc., exists to accept gifts of charitable, benevolent, cultural and educational purposes for the exclusive benefit and use of the University of South Carolina Upstate.
-Accredited as a nonprofit organization under section 501 (c) (3) of the Internal Revenue Code, the Foundation raises private funds for facilities and programs, administers scholarships and supports USC Upstate public service activities.
+Chartered on February 27, 1973, the USC Upstate Foundation, Inc., formerly known as the Carolina Piedmont Foundation, Inc., exists to accept gifts of charitable, benevolent, cultural, and educational purposes for the exclusive benefit and use of the University of South Carolina Upstate.
+Accredited as a nonprofit organization under section 501 (c)(3) of the Internal Revenue Code, the Foundation accepts and manages funds for student scholarships, faculty support, facilities, programs, and public service activities.

-The Carolina Piedmont Foundation board of directors consists of 33 members who are committed to the growth and continued success of USC Upstate.
-Through their influence, guidance and counsel, and working in partnership with the administration, the Foundation is able to generate funds that directly impact the University through student scholarships, faculty development, new facilities, and cutting edge programs.
+The USC Upstate Foundation board of directors consists of thirty members, ten of which make up the Board of Governors.
+Through their influence, guidance and counsel, and working in partnership with university administration, the members of this board are committed to the growth, success, and maintaining the "margin of excellence" that is USC Upstate.